Andresmup/github-foundations/25_ENTERPRISE/Readme.md

 - Unless your enterprise uses Enterprise Managed Users (EMUs), members of the enterprise can fork any internal repository owned by an organization in the enterprise

 > [!NOTE]
-> Internal repositories are the default setting for all new repositories created in an organization owned by an enterprise account
+> Internal repositories are the default setting for all new repositories created in an organization owned by an enterprise account.

 ## ADVANCED SECURITY
 Github makes extra security features available to customers under a Github Advanced Security (GHAS) license.